Ashtanga Opening & Closing Mantras.

 Who reveal the knowledge of the Self, bringing happiness,

-Who are like the jungle doctor (dispeller of the poison of samsara),
+Who are like the jungle doctor.

 Pacifying the delusion caused by the poison of conditioned existence.